fabiankaraben/docsarchive-dev/content/typescript/5.2/whats-new/typescript-2-1.md

 TypeScript 2.1 brings the capability to ES3 and ES5 run-times, meaning you’ll be free to take advantage of it no matter what environment you’re using.

 > Note: first, we need to make sure our run-time has an ECMAScript-compliant `Promise` available globally.
-> That might involve grabbing [a polyfill](https://github.com/stefanpenner/es6-promise) for `Promise`, or relying on one that you might have in the run-time that you’re targeting.
+> That might involve grabbing [a polyfill ↗](https://github.com/stefanpenner/es6-promise) for `Promise`, or relying on one that you might have in the run-time that you’re targeting.
 > We also need to make sure that TypeScript knows `Promise` exists by setting your [`lib` ↗](https://www.typescriptlang.org/tsconfig.html#lib) option to something like `"dom", "es2015"` or `"dom", "es2015.promise", "es5"`
 >